mongodb/docs/source/includes/api/list-tables/apiKeys-global-response-values.rst

    * - ``roles``
      - object array
      - Roles that this Global |api| Key has.
-This array returns all the Global and Project roles the user has in |mms|.
+This array returns all the Global roles the user has in |mms|.

    * - ``roles.roleName``
      - string